tegonal/minimalist/README.md

 </code-combine-dependent-ordered>

-Note three things, first `hexColor` doesn't exist (yet) in Minimalist and is only there for illustration purposes.
+Note three things, first `hexColor` does not exist (yet) in Minimalist and is only there for illustration purposes.
 Secondly, `combineDependent` also has two overloads (like `cross`/`zip`) where the one with a `transform` function allows to turn the values into something else than `Tuple2`.
 And last but not least, this is a way to define that we want to have x test runs at maximum where x is the number of elements in the `Color` enum but we are not